silviucpp/unix_timestamp_ms/README.md

 After you compile you must install it and tell MySQL about it ([More details][1]).
 You need to locate the plugin directory.This directory is given by the value of the `plugin_dir` system variable.
 Usually located in `/usr/lib/mysql/plugin/` in linux.

--Copy the shared object to the server's plugin directory and name it `unix_timestamp_ms.so` -Inform mysql about the new function by running: `CREATE FUNCTION UNIX_TIMESTAMP_MS RETURNS INT SONAME 'unix_timestamp_ms.so';`
+- Copy the shared object to the server's plugin directory and name it `unix_timestamp_ms.so`
+- Inform mysql about the new function by running: `CREATE FUNCTION UNIX_TIMESTAMP_MS RETURNS INT SONAME 'unix_timestamp_ms.so';`

 **Testing**